dim6ata/CordisProject/README.md

 # CordisProject
-### The first university group Java development project, 2019-2020.
+### Portfolio Part #6: an initial full stack development attempt as part of a group university project, 2019-2020.

-The project acts as an introduction to full stack development and the use of an MVC design pattern.
+The project acts as an introduction to the use of an MVC design pattern and database integration within the Java environment.

-It provides a login/registration service, visualisation of a data subset as determined by the university task.
+It provides a login/registration service, visualisation of a data subset as determined by the university task, as well as admin functionalities.

+The data visualisation is achieved by utilising the JFreeChart API (https://github.com/jfree/jfreechart).

 The project is developed in NetBeans by using its form editor for the graphical interface.

-This version being a bruteforce solution is still visible to portray the contrast between my initial learning stages as a developer and the more refined recent works.

 ## Application screenshots:

-### - Login/Registration:
+- ### Login/Registration:

 <table>